rpede/SecureSoftwareDevelopment/assignments/crypto_lib.md

 I will provide name and configuration, then you do some research on what libraries or APIs to use in your favorite programming language.

-Some functions will be build into the standard library.
+Some functions will be built into the standard library.
 But others, might require you to search for packages.

 You will need to do some research on your own.